-Papayas contain white milk like sap (latex) substance which can cause irritation to skin and provoke allergic reaction in some sensitized persons.
+Papayas contain a white milk-like sap (latex) substance which can cause irritation to skin and provoke an allergic reaction in some sensitized persons.

-Ripe papaya fruit can be safely used by pregnant women.
+Pregnant women can safely use ripe papaya fruit.
 Unripe, green papaya should be avoided since it contains high levels of papain, a proteolytic enzyme.
 Additionally, unripe-papaya, its seeds, latex, and leaves also contain carpaine, an alkaloid that could be dangerous when eaten in high doses.
 Unripe papaya, however, can be eaten safely as a cooked vegetable.
 (Medical disclaimer).

 ≻≻-Back to Fruits from Papaya fruit.
 Visit here for an impressive list of all varieties of fruits with complete illustrations of their nutrition facts and health benefits.